rtalla1/ConwayGoL-OpenCL/README.md

 - `m2.txt`: Columns.
 - `m3.txt`: Smaller map with diagonal patterns.

 Map files are simple text grids where `.` denotes a dead cell.
-Feel free to contribute with some interesting maps!
+Feel free to contribute some interesting maps!
+At the moment, terminal window re-sizing may be necessary to view bigger maps.

 ## Example
 ![Conway’s Game of Life demo](https://i.imgur.com/qEvWrk1.gif)